 Start your Charter Membership today for just $39.

-Check out the website and download your free reports (particularly the report on the 7%+ payer with nearly 10% growth potential).
+Check out the website and download your free reports (particularly the one on the 6.2% monthly payer with nearly 10% growth potential).

 Enjoy the next couple issues of The Contrarian Income Report, my weekly column, flash alerts and more.